Documentation Index

 Navigate to Integrations > MCP Server in the DrDroid platform.Base URL Format

-The base URL should be the root endpoint of your MCP server, excluding the/mcp
+The base URL should be the root endpoint of your MCP server, excluding the/mcp path:

 Examples: